nwa-catch-me-if-you-can-project/relfinder-api/README.md

 ### Development setup

-To run the app in development mode run the following commands
+To run the app in development mode run the following commands.
+Before running the app create a `.env` file as specified in the **production setup** section

 ```sh
 export FLASK_APP=api